cseanburns/semantic_web_development/src/4c-json-ld-and-schema-org-integration.md

 Therefore, be sure to test your JSON-LD using the [Schema Markup Validator][validator_schema_org].
 The validator will test both the syntax of your JSON-LD but also show if any schema.org types or properties are missing.

+Also, the [JSON-LD Playground][json_ld_playground] is not a validator, but it's useful for visualizing your code.

 You can also use the [Rich Results Test][rich_results] tool.
 From the site, <q>Rich results are experiences on Google surfaces, such as Search, that go beyond the standard blue link.
 Rich results can also include carousels, images, or other non-textual elements.</q>